Right-wing firebrand shakes up cosy Swiss politics

 The SVP was the driving force behind a referendum last year which has forced the government to introduce new limits on immigration, threatening its ties to the European Union.

-In a "Save our Swiss gold" initiative in November, a committee including several prominent SVP politicians tried and failed to force the Swiss National Bank (SNB) to buy vast quantities of the precious metal, despite warnings from the central bank that it would cripple its monetary policy.
-The SVP itself recommended voting against the initiative.
+In a "Save our Swiss gold" referendum in November, the SVP tried and failed to force the Swiss National Bank (SNB) to buy vast quantities of the precious metal, despite warnings from the central bank that it would cripple its monetary policy.

-Such polarising moves have made it hard for the SVP to forge alliances in Berne, even though it is the largest party.
+Such polarizing moves have made it hard for the SVP to forge alliances in Berne, even though it is the largest party.

 If it wins more than a third of the vote in the election, blocking Blocher will become harder, as it will strengthen the SVP claim to a second seat in the seven-seat ruling council.